Rediscover ecology

 This definition of Haeckel is still valid today.
 Thus, this term is used to describe the study of natural habitats, ecosystems and their inhabitants (organisms).

-This science then refers to biodiversity, but also to the ecosystem.
-It expresses a triangular relationship made up of the individuals of a species and the activity that it exerts on its environment.
+This science refers to biodiversity, but also to the ecosystem.
+It expresses a triangular relationship composed of the individuals of a species and the activity that it exerts on its environment.

-The ecology that we see today, however, results from a global awareness of the harmful effects of climate change and human activity on its own environment.
-Faced with various types of pollution, global warming or the destruction of ecosystems, ecology seeks to limit the impact we produce on the planet.
+The ecology we see today, however, is the result of a global awareness of the harmful effects of climate change and human activity on its own environment.
+Faced with various forms of pollution, global warming, and the destruction of ecosystems, ecology seeks to limit the impact we have on the planet.

-Our goal is to find the balance that allows our society to live sustainably at the heart of these ecosystems.
+Our goal is to find a balance that allows our society to live sustainably within these ecosystems.
 Ecology is a movement in which we all have a role to play.
-Every gesture counts.
-It is therefore our responsibility to better understand ecological issues and to commit ourselves more to protecting our health, that of our children, and that of the planet.
+Every action counts.
+It is therefore up to us to better understand ecological issues and to do more to protect our health, that of our children, and the planet.

 Ecology therefore begins with a global awareness of the catastrophic consequences of human activities on the environment.
-This realization is symptomatic of what the North American historian Donald Worster has called “the ecological age” .
+This awareness is symptomatic of what the North American historian Donald Worster called the "ecological era."

-BUT SINCE WHEN ARE WE TALKING ABOUT THE ECOLOGICAL ERA?
+BUT SINCE WHEN HAVE WE BEEN TALKING ABOUT AN ECOLOGICAL ERA?

-The ecological era began on July 16, 1945 following atomic tests by the United States Armed Forces, in the New Mexico desert during the Manhattan Project .
-The irreversible pollution of the atmosphere by the products of nuclear fission brings for the first time a real threat of an ecological catastrophe.
-Moreover, the studies carried out following the disasters of Hiroshima and Nagasaki illustrate the durability of the impact of fission and fusion bombs on human populations and ecosystems.
+The ecological era began on July 16, 1945, following atomic tests by the United States Armed Forces in the New Mexico desert during the Manhattan Project .
+The irreversible pollution of the atmosphere by nuclear fission products brought with it for the first time a real threat of an ecological catastrophe.
+In addition, studies carried out following the disasters of Hiroshima and Nagasaki illustrate the lasting impact of fission and fusion bombs on human populations and ecosystems.

-First of all, scientific ecology is the science that studies the interactions of living beings with each other and with their environment.
+First, scientific ecology is the science that studies the interactions of living beings with each other and with their environment.
 At the end of the 19th century and in the 20th century, scientific knowledge improved.
-As a result, scientific ecology benefits from the progress achieved in other disciplines such as biology, genetics, or even geology.
-Scientific ecology is becoming more refined and ecologists are gaining a better understanding of ecosystems.
+As a result, scientific ecology benefited from the progress made in other disciplines such as biology, genetics, and geology.
+Scientific ecology became more refined, and ecologists gained an ever-better understanding of ecosystems.

-Political ecology is defined by the awareness we have of our environment and our interdependencies.
+Political ecology is defined by our awareness of our environment and our interdependencies.
 It represents the awareness of our belonging to ecosystems that we must preserve.
 It means being aware of our ecological footprint and having the will to safeguard our living conditions and improve their quality.
-Political ecology was already present in the 19th century, notably through the industrial revolution and its first reflections on the pollution and deterioration of the Earth and its inhabitants.
-This vision develops and becomes in 1960, a real political movement in several regions of the world.
+Political ecology was already present in the 19th century, notably through the industrial revolution and its first reflections on pollution and the deterioration of the Earth and its inhabitants.
+This vision developed and became, in 1960, a real political movement in several regions of the world.

 WHAT ARE THE ENVIRONMENTAL IMPACTS TO MONITOR?

-Above all, the concept of environmental impact is defined by all the qualitative, quantitative and functional changes to the environment.
+First and foremost, the concept of environmental impact is defined by the set of qualitative, quantitative, and functional changes in the environment.
 An environmental impact can be positive and/or negative.
-They are generated by a project, a process, a procedure, one or more organizations and one or more products, from its design to its “end of life”.
+They are generated by a project, a process, a procedure, one or more organizations, and one or more products, from its design to its "end of life."

 For air, we retain five environmental impact indicators: